janakiramm/exploring_genai/README.md

 # Exploring Generative AI

-Follow the tutorials at [Vultr Docs](https://docs.vultr.com/lp-exploring-generative-ai)
+Follow the tutorials at the Generative AI Learning hosted at [Vultr Docs](https://docs.vultr.com/lp-exploring-generative-ai)